eloquent/lockbox-php/README.md

 ## Usage

-### Generating keys
+### Generating keys via OpenSSL

 *Lockbox* uses [RSA] keys in [PEM] format.
 This is a standard format understood by [OpenSSL].
-Generating of keys is handled by the `openssl` command line tool (not part of *Lockbox*).
+Generating of keys is normally handled by the `openssl` command line tool (although *Lockbox* can also generate keys programmatically).
 Generating a 2048-bit private key can be achieved with this command:

     openssl genrsa -out private.pem 2048